-From diagnostics and therapeutics to sustaining life on our planet, 16 Wyss teams are moving promising ideas closer to real-world impact
+From diagnostics and therapeutics to sustaining life on our planet, 23 Wyss teams are moving promising ideas closer to real-world impact

-Each year, the Wyss Institute’s Validation Project program identifies technologies that are ready to move beyond the discovery and into the validation phase.
+Each year, the Wyss Institute’s Validation Project program identifies technologies that are ready to move beyond discovery and into the validation phase.
 Through dedicated funding, technical resources, business development support, market research, and engagement with clinicians, investors, industry experts, and key opinion leaders, the program helps research teams de-risk high-impact innovations on their path to launching them out of the lab.

-This year’s class reflects a growing and increasingly competitive innovation pipeline.
-The review committee received 56 high-quality Validation Project submissions and ultimately selected 16 for funding.
-The review process included internal screening, detailed external review with experts in the various fields, including our Wyss Mentor Hive members, and final decisions based on scientific strength, commercial viability, innovativeness, likelihood of achieving technology validation, and portfolio balance.
-The cohort also signals where translational research is moving: 43% of the selected projects involve collaborations across different labs, nearly half use AI, and six incorporate new methodologies using non-animal models to help reduce reliance on traditional animal studies.
+The new class of Validation Projects also signals where translational research is moving: 43% of the selected projects involve collaborations across different labs, nearly half use AI, and nearly a third incorporate new methodologies using non-animal models to help reduce reliance on traditional animal studies.

 The great challenges our society faces are not solved by individuals, they require creative and collaborative teams focused on making a positive impact.